PGY1 Pharmacy Residency Program

 Located in Northeast Ohio, Euclid Hospital is a Cleveland Clinic hospital in Euclid, Ohio.
 Euclid Hospital is home to one of the region’s leading orthopedic surgery centers.
 The hospital is licensed for 168 beds and has an average daily census of 130 patients.
 Euclid serves the local community providing emergency services, general and orthopedic surgeries, acute and sub-acute care, as well as a variety of outpatient services.

-Longitudinal Experiences: Ambulatory care (geriatric clinic and shared medical appointments), pharmacy practice/staffing, research and a teaching certificate
+Longitudinal Experiences: Ambulatory care (geriatric clinic and shared medical appointments), staffing/pharmacy practice, research and optional didactic teaching (NEOMED)

 As a pharmacy practitioner effective communication skills are integral.
 Many opportunities will be provided to help develop these skills, including: